 Work scope: The summary of energy conservation measures, materials lists and labor estimates that is prepared by an energy auditor as part of an energy audit.
+Same as: work order.

 Worst-case depressurization test: A safety test, performed by specific procedures, designed to evaluate the probability of chimney back-drafting.